Tuxdiver/MMM-Rest/README.md

 				<br>the javascript function `new Date()` takes that format), and describe what format you want the
 				<br>date displayed in.
 Formatting options described here
 				<br>https://stackoverflow.com/questions/3552461/how-do-i-format-a-date-in-javascript. <br>
 			- You may also add a `transform` function to convert the value before displaying it.
-Use a string that is
+Use a string that
-				<br>a common mathematical function with the value of the raw REST data is `value`.
+				<br>is a common mathematical function with the value of the raw REST data is `value`.
 E.g., `value/1000`
 				<br>will divide the raw value by 1000 before displaying.
 Useful for converting units.
 Note:  transform
 				<br>happens _after_ any range is matched.
                         </td>